grafana/grafana/docs/sources/datasources/mysql/_index.md

    The **Settings** tab of the data source is displayed.

-1. Set the data source's basic configuration options carefully.
+1. Set the data source's basic configuration options.

 ### Data source options